 Unconscious biases can also impact the ways managers evaluate responses to unstructured interview questions.
 We like to hire people who look and sound like us – which means we tend to be more generous or rigorous depending on whether a candidate shares our experience or not.

 In a structured interview, each applicant responds to the same questions in the same order.
 Answers are then evaluated against a set of pre-determined criteria for success.

 Structured interviews can include behavioral and situational questions designed to assess ‘fit’ and allow an applicant’s personality to shine.
 The key is in the consistency.

 If both Jill and Jack receive identical questions about a time they dealt with a difficult colleague, and the hiring manager assesses each response against a single rubric, you’ve successfully conducted a structured interview.
 Jill can talk about her time as a college basketball player while Jack discusses a conflict with his daughter’s piano teacher without the interview veering off-course.

 Carefully chosen questions ensure that applicants have a chance to warm up before confronting tough questions, and managers leave each interaction confident that they’ve given each individual an opportunity to share as much relevant information as possible.

-Implementing structured interviews not only ensures that you hire the candidate most likely to succeed in their role but that you reduce the role of bias in the process.
+Implementing structured interviews not only ensures that you hire the candidate most likely to succeed in their role but that you reduce the role of unconscious bias in the process.
 For more tips on reducing bias in hiring, read more here.